Our review of Caesarstone’s Rugged Concrete tests staining, cleaning and the overall durability of this fabulous concrete-look engineered stone.

 - Why has my Caesarstone benchtop cracked?

 I tested out the surface’s durability by hacking at it with a SCREWDRIVER!
-Just a quick note here guys: I do not recommend attacking your benchtop with a screwdriver (or anything else for that matter!) but by all means, feel free to test out samples at least – After all, that’s what they’re there for!
+Just a quick note here guys: I do not recommend attacking your benchtop with a screwdriver (or anything else for that matter!) but by all means, feel free to test out the sample swatches at least – After all, that’s what they’re there for!

 Considering the fact that we don’t normally attack our kitchen benchtops with tools, this test shows that Rugged Concrete is a highly durable surface finish.
 If it can hold up against being scratched and stabbed at with a screwdriver then of course, it can handle all of the usual activities of any home kitchen!